osmandapp/web/main/docs/user/plugins/ski-maps.md

 </Tabs>

->**NOTE**: The Skiing profile is initially created to be used together with the Winter and Ski style, as by default the Skiing profile is expected to have the Ski navigation established, which is intended for navigating along the pistes.
-However, what navigation type to use for every specific profile can be changed, and established individually, and thus, the final configuration of the profile, the map style and the navigation is fully governed by the settings made by the user.
+>**NOTE**: The Skiing profile was originally created to be used together with the Winter and Ski styles, as the Skiing profile must have Ski navigation installed by default to navigate the trails.
+However, the type of navigation for each specific profile can be changed and set individually, so the final configuration of the profile, map style and navigation completely depends on the user settings.

-&nbsp;&nbsp;&nbsp;&nbsp;

 ### Combine maps